 - Regular Admission (without conditions).
 An applicant in this category has completed all the requirements for admission to a specific degree program. - Regular Admission (with conditions).
 An applicant who does not meet all the requirements for admission to a specific degree program may be admitted with the condition that he or she must complete nine (9) hours of graduate credit with a grade no lower than B. At the time the conditions are met, the student's record will be updated to reflect the change to regular admission without condition.
-If the conditions are not met (a grade lower than B in those nine hours), the student will be expelled from the graduate program. - Non-Degree Program Admission.
+If the conditions are not met (a grade lower than B in those nine hours), the student will be expelled from the graduate program.

+- Personal Development.
 An applicant in this category must have a baccalaureate (undergraduate) degree from an accredited college or university.
-This type of admission allows one to take graduate courses for credit in the Alternative Preparation Program, for purposes of initial certification to teach or for certification renewal.
-It does not admit one to a degree program.
-Under no circumstances can more than nine semester hours taken under non-degree status be used in a master's degree program.
-No courses taken under this status can be used in the specialist degree program.
-Applicants should refer to admission requirements for the individual graduate degree programs for additional requirements. - Personal Development.
-An applicant in this category must have a baccalaureate (undergraduate) degree from an accredited college or university.
 Graduate courses taken under this category cannot be applied towards a master's degree. - Post Baccalaureate.
 An applicant in this category must have a baccalaureate (undergraduate) degree from an accredited college or university.
-This type of admission allows one to take graduate courses for credit without pursuing a graduate degree, i.e. satisfying graduate level pre-requisite course requirements, or pursuing a graduate level certificate which is not a part of degree program.
+This type of admission allows one to take graduate courses for credit without pursuing a graduate degree, i.e. satisfying graduate level pre-requisite course requirements, enrolling in coursework to increase the undergraduate grade point average, renewing teacher certification, or pursuing a graduate level certificate which is not a part of degree program.
 Students who wish to have certificate courses apply toward a degree program must meet admission requirements without condition.
 Under no circumstances can more than nine semester hours taken under post baccalaureate status be used in a master's degree program. - Transient.
 An applicant who is currently admitted to full graduate standing at another recognized institution may be admitted as a graduate transient student, with permission from the home institution once official transcripts have been received.
 An applicant for transient admission must submit an application, application fee, official transcripts from the home institution and a letter of transient permission from the appropriate dean of the student's home institution. - Certificate Program.
 An applicant seeking one of the certificate programs offered by the School of Business Administration or the School of Computer and Information Sciences must have a minimum of a bachelor's degree from a regionally accredited college or university, or the foreign equivalent thereof.
 Click the appropriate certificate listed under the school for specific admission requirements.